| Home | Manuscripts | Top-10 Lists | Rarities | Search |

 Rathbone is arguably the best-known Holmes of the movies.
 In part that's because he made 14 Holmes films, but it's also a reflection of his acting skill, his striking appearance, and the quality of at least some of these movies.
 All are on DVD, but there are many different versions.
 For extensive details, see my list of the Ten Best Basil Rathbone Sherlock Holmes Movies on DVD.

 The best value for a new fan is a double-feature edition of The Adventures of Sherlock Holmes / The Scarlet Claw.
 It gives you two of the top three Rathbone films, plus extras including audio commentary for both movies, a photo gallery, and a trailer for The Scarlet Claw.
-Ignore the color cover and Amazon details: these are in the original atmospheric black & white. ($19.98 SRP; Amazon US listing $9.53)
+Ignore the color cover and Amazon details: these are in the original atmospheric black & white.
+Warning: the link takes you to Amazon's double-feature page, but Amazon also lists other DVDs on that page that are not the double-feature and that are not recommended. ($19.98 SRP; Amazon US listing $9.53)

 If you prefer a film based on a Holmes story, Rathbone's Hound of the Baskervilles is his second-best Holmes film and a reasonably faithful adaptation of Sherlock Holmes's most famous case.
 You can usually buy it in a special double-feature with the lower-rated Pursuit to Algiers for a few dollars more than the separate DVD version.
 The double-feature gets you an extra movie while the separate DVD has a nice booklet and might have a little better picture quality.